maple leaf

 You may wish to give to charity before year-end but have not yet decided which causes to support, and a donor-advised fund may provide an appealing solution.

-As you can see, there are many considerations when deciding to give to charity.
+There are many considerations when deciding to give to charity.
 It is important to seek advice to help navigate these issues and maximize benefits both for you and the causes you care about.
-For more information on charitable giving and how it fits into your plan, speak to your IG Consultant.
+For more information on charitable giving and how it fits into your plan, speak to your IG Advisor.

 blue background